Sagmo/VueTsPhaser_Boilerplate/README.md

 ## How to use

 ### Install and Run (no build)
-Clone the repository, and run the following command inside the root-folder from your terminal:
+Clone the repository, and run the following command inside the boiler-folder:

 ```
 npm install